-A Memory Protection Unit (MPU) is hardware that improves the safety and security of an embedded device by only allowing access to memory and peripheral devices by the code that needs to access those resources.
+A Memory Protection Unit (MPU) is hardware that improves the safety and security of an embedded device by only allowing access to memory and peripheral devices to the code that needs to access those resources.
 The application can be organized by processes, each having access to its own memory and peripheral space.
 Not only does the MPU prevent application code from accessing memory or peripheral devices outside its designated area, but it can also be a useful tool for detecting stack overflows, one of the most common causes of issues when using an RTOS.

 An RTOS decides which task the CPU will execute based on events

-Most commercial RTOSs are preemptive, which means that the kernel always runs the most important task that is ready-to-run.
-Preemptive kernels are also event driven, which means that tasks are designed to wait for events to occur in order to execute.
+Most commercial RTOSes are preemptive, which means that the kernel always runs the most important task that is ready-to-run.
+Preemptive kernels are also event driven, which means that tasks are designed to wait for events to occur to execute.
 If the event that the task is waiting for does not occur, the kernel runs other tasks.
-Waiting tasks consume zero CPU time.
+Waiting tasks consumes zero CPU time.
 Signaling and waiting for events is accomplished through kernel Application Programming Interfaces (API) calls.
 Kernels allow you to avoid polling loops, which would be a poor use of the CPU’s time.
 Below is an example of how a typical task is implemented:

 An RTOS and application code running with full privileges (without an MPU)

-A Memory Protection Unit (MPU) is hardware that only allows access to memory and peripheral devices by the code that needs to access those resources.
-An MPU enhances both the stability and safety of embedded applications and is thus often used in safety-critical applications, such as medical devices, avionics, industrial control, nuclear power plants, etc. MPUs are now finding their way into the Internet of Things (IoT) because limiting access to memory and peripherals can also improve product security.
+A Memory Protection Unit (MPU) is hardware that only allows access to memory and peripheral devices to the code that needs to access those resources.
+An MPU enhances both the stability and safety of embedded applications and is therefore often used in safety-critical applications, such as medical devices, avionics, industrial control, nuclear power plants, etc. MPUs are now finding their way into the Internet of Things (IoT) because limiting access to memory and peripherals can also improve product security.
 Specifically, crypto keys can be hidden from application code to deny attackers access.
-Isolating the flash memory controller with the MPU can also prevent an attacker from changing an application, thus allowing only trusted code to perform code updates.
+Isolating the flash memory controller with the MPU can also prevent an attacker from changing an application, therefore allowing only trusted code to perform code updates.